Syrup

 Overview

-Syrup is a layer built on top of Maple, which is a protocol for a decentralized corporate credit market that provides capital to institutional borrowers on the Ethereum mainnet.
+Syrup is a layer built on top of , which is a protocol for a decentralized corporate credit market that provides capital to institutional borrowers on the Ethereum mainnet.
 Syrup's main contract, the SyrupRouter, is uniquely designed to allow authorized participants to securely access and benefit from the yields available in the ecosystem, abstracting all the complexities of the permissioning system inherent to Maple.

 Permissions System